cleissonom/cleissonom/README.md

 ![Cleisson's Github Stats](https://github-readme-stats.vercel.app/api?username=cleissonom&show_icons=true&theme=dark)

  ☯︎ "<em>Live as if you were to die tomorrow.
-Learn as if you were to live forever.<em>" - Gandhi
+Learn as if you were to live forever.<em>" - Gandhi<br>
+ #LifelongLearning